-15 Ways to Slow Down and Enjoy Life
+15 Ways to Slow Down and Notice Life

-Life starts out slow but as you age time speeds up.
-It’s easy to get lost in a moment.
+Life starts out slow but as you age time starts to speeds up.
+It’s easy to lose many beautiful moments due to our lack of awareness of our surroundings.
 All it takes is a blink of an eye for years to flash past us.
-If you don’t take a few minutes to appreciate everything around you now and then, you might find you miss out on the best years of your life.
-In this article, we’re going to share how to slow down and enjoy life while you’re still around.
+If you don’t take a few minutes to appreciate everything around you now and then, you might find you miss out on the best moments of your life.
+In this article, we’re going to share how to slow down and enjoy life while living on this beautiful planet.
 So, let’s slow down together.

-15 Ways to Slow Down and Enjoy Life
+15 Ways to Slow Down and Notice Life

 2. Spend 10 minutes meditating

 You can slow down by meditating for ten minutes each day.
 Of course, you can meditate for even longer if you choose.
 But taking at least ten minutes each day to focus on your breath is a great way to slow down.
 It’s easy to get stressed at work or while doing errands at home.
-But when you spend time daily doing guided meditation you slow your thoughts and live more in the present as a result.
+But when you spend time practicing a guided meditation you slow your thoughts and live in the present moment.
 When you’re in the moment, you’ll enjoy the quality of your time much more.
-Time ticks on naturally instead of sped up.
-Peacefulness can help ensure that time moves just right.
+Being present allows you to notice all the beautiful moments around you.
+There was probably a moment in your life where you rolled your eyes at your parents expressing love to each other.
+But as you become more mindful and slow down in life, you start to see more love everywhere you go.
+You might try to make loving moments more magical for people.
+Meditating regularly helps you calm your mind so you can actually notice the good happening in your world instead of feeling stuck in the negativity.

 3. Pause before speaking

 To slow down, take a moment to pause before speaking.
-The words can slip out of our mouths at lightning speed when we’re upset or in pain.
+Our words can slip out of our mouths at lightning speed when we’re upset or experience emotional pain.
 But once those words are out, you won’t be able to catch them and hide them.
 They’re out in the open.
 And the response you get back might be worse than you can imagine.
 When you meditate regularly, it becomes easier to stay calm when things get heated.
 You can get better at carefully selecting the words you communicate.
-Also, when you pause before speaking, you tend to remember that the people you speak to matter and you aren’t willing to burn a bridge with them over a bad moment.
+Working on regulating your mind will help you naturally catch yourself before you say something negative.
+Pausing doesn't just help prevent you from saying the wrong thing, it prevents you from speaking thoughts that might be untrue.
+After all, our thoughts can blow things out of proportion or fill in the gaps as to what happened without us having the full context.
+When you slow down, you might find yourself asking more questions to gather more information instead of assuming the worst.

 4. Plan relaxing activities

-A fun way to slow down is to plan ultra relaxing activities.
-Instead of going on a vacation filled with non-stop sightseeing, you might choose a two week Caribbean vacation where you rest by the beach, swim in the pool, enjoy a few good meals, and more.
+A fun way to slow down is to plan relaxing activities.
+Instead of going on a vacation filled with non-stop sightseeing, you might choose a two week Caribbean vacation where you rest by the beach, swim in the pool, and enjoy a few good meals.
 If a vacation isn’t in the cards for you for budgetary reasons, you can find activities at home that relax you.
 Maybe you play some online chess.
 Or you ask your partner for a massage.
-When you plan activities to relax you, you’ll naturally slow down.
+When you relax, you’ll naturally slow down.
 When activities excite you, time flies.
-So, to slow things down, choose activities that slow time down for you, such as reading a book.
+So, to slow things down, choose activities that slow time down for you, such as reading a book, enjoying a bubble bath, or any other relaxing activity.

 how to slow down 1